Gib-Sarpy/DocChecker/README.md

 # DocChecker
-Script to check or clean documents for analysis
+Script to do some basic file type conversions to hand clean documents back to users who report phishing